LAST UPDATED: 5/15/2018

 As of May 25, 2018, the General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) gives data subjects who are in the EEA the right to review, rectify, or delete their personal information.

 However, 33Across’ Products and Technology do not collect personal data from data subjects in the EEA as of May 25, 2018 and until further notice, at which time we will proactively seek your prior consent to such collection.
 Therefore, at this time (and until further notice), 33Across has no personal data of data subjects in the European Economic Area (EEA) for which the GDPR right to review, rectify, or delete can be exercised.

-Additionally, 33Across is a member of the Network Advertising Initiative (NAI) and adheres with the NAI’s Self-Regulatory Principles.
+Additionally, 33Across is a member of the Network Advertising Initiative (NAI) and adheres with the NAI’s Code.
 You may visit optout.networkadvertising.org to find out more about the NAI’s Self-Regulatory Program and to opt out of 33Across and other NAI member company advertising programs.

 33Across is a participating company in the European Digital Advertising Alliance and adheres to the Interactive Advertising Bureau (IAB) Europe’s EU Framework for Online Behavioral Advertising.
 Learn more about online behavioral advertising, additional choices regarding the collection and use of data for online behavioral advertising, and how to file any consumer feedback or complaints with the national advertising Self-Regulatory Organization at http://www.edaa.eu and http://www.youronlinechoices.com.